JBoss specific JAAS module

 </policy>

-It relies on a standard JAAS module provided by JBoss (optionally it can be altered to use MD5 encryption for passwords), alternatively you can also use any other standard JAAS module provided by JBoss.
+The standard JAAS module provided by JBoss is used (optionally modifiable to support MD5 encryption for passwords), or any other standard JAAS module from JBoss may be used.

-This one authenticate a user against a corporate LDAP and then checks that the user actually exists in the m_user table with an active status:
+This example authenticates a user against a corporate LDAP and then verifies that the user exists in the m_user table with an active status:

 package com.simplicite.auth;